Looking for an answer to your question? Our Frequently Asked Questions cover applying, job posting info, interviewing and more.

 Q3: How do I find Undergrad Nursing opportunities?

-A3: To search for current Undergraduate Nursing Employee (UNE) job postings visit the AHS online job board and use keywords ‘UNE’ or ‘Student’.
+A3: To search for current Undergraduate Nursing Employee (UNE) job postings visit the AHS online job board and use keywords UNE.

 Q4: I don’t see any jobs for students, now what?

 A4: Let us help you with your search.
-You can set up a Job Search Agent, using the “Student/Summer/Co-op” job category and we will send job posting notices to your email automatically when new student positions are posted.
+You can set up a Job Alert, using the Student/Residents job category.
+We will send job posting notices to your email automatically when new student positions are posted.

 Q5: Where can I learn more about the types of careers at Alberta Health Services?